The Gospel According to John:

 does anybody know what time it is?

-There’s much commentary about the significance of the woman being at the well at an unlikely time around noon, but the very fact that it was an unlikely time for drawing water suggests that the Evangelist John might not be following the Jewish practice for labeling the hours of the day.
+There’s much commentary about the significance of the woman being at the well at the unlikely time of around noon, but that this wasn’t a normal time for drawing water suggests that the Evangelist John might not be following the Jewish practice for labeling the hours of the day.
 It also seems unlikely that Jesus and his party would have stopped traveling in the middle of the day.

 The discrepancy between the time-of-day designations in the synoptic Gospels According to Matthew, Mark, and Luke and in the Fourth Gospel will pop up again and become much more apparent when we begin reading the Passion narratives.
 At that time, we’ll revisit whether it’s logical to assume that the Evangelist John is labeling hours of the day according to Roman practice.